 Choosing a Joint Insurance Policy

-If you’re married or have a domestic live-in partner, you may be able to make a saving on your premium by buying a joint insurance policy.
+If you’re married or have a domestic live-in partner, you may be able to make a saving on your premium by buying a joint long-term care insurance policy.
 It’s worth looking into this possibility when planning for your retirement.